Convert RTF to Textile

 * Create account with password: @Test@123!@

-* Error message appears
+* Error message is displayed

 *Expected:* Login succeeds